heheleo/algo25/content/Unit 4/Philosophical Problems/Limits of Computability.md

 Intractable problems are problems that cannot be solved in polynomial time, and so grow rapidly compared to the input size.
 This makes them impractical to solve for large inputs.
 ## Tractable problems
 A tractable problem is a problem that has a reasonable or [[Complexity Classes|polynomial]]-time complexity.
-There fore the most efficient algorithm to correctly solve the problem will have the time complexity:
+Therefore the most efficient algorithm to correctly solve the problem will have the time complexity:

 $$
 T(n)=O(n^k),k \in { \mathbb{Z}^+ }